Palantir: TITAN

-Palantir's TITAN (Tactical Intelligence Targeting Access Node) is a truck that is advertised as a mobile ground station for AI applications.
-After being prototyped with IRAD funds, the project is now developed in partnership with Anduril Industries, Northrop Grumman, and other contractors.
+Palantir's TITAN (Tactical Intelligence Targeting Access Node) is a mobile command vehicle equipped with AI and analytics software for military field intelligence operations.
+Developed with IRAD funding in partnership with Anduril Industries and Northrop Grumman, TITAN integrates intelligence and targeting data to support tactical decision-making.
 The company claims that TITAN can improve customers' ability to conduct long-range precision strikes.
 Palantir is under contract to deliver 10 units to the U.S. Army.

 MetaConstellation

 MetaConstellation is a satellite network that supports the deployment of AI models.
 Users can request information about specific locations, prompting the service to dispatch the necessary resources.
 MetaConstellation has been used by customers including the United States Northern Command.

+MOSAIC

+The AI-powered software platform MOSAIC was developed before 2015 and originally used by the International Atomic Energy Agency (IAEA) to enforce the JCPOA.
+It integrates over 400 million digital objects globally, such as social media feeds and satellite photographs, as well as surveillance cameras in Iran and the Middle East.
+This application transformed a civilian software modality into an active weapon during the Iran war, and was used to allocate human targets in Iran.

 Skykit

 Skykit is a portable toolbox that supports intelligence operations in adverse environments.
 Palantir offers "Skykit Backpack" and "Skykit Maritime" to be transported by individuals and boats respectively.
 Contents include battery packs, a ruggedized laptop with company software, and a quadcopter supporting computer vision applications.
 Skykit can also connect to the MetaConstellation satellite network.
 In 2023, various sources reported that the Ukrainian military had begun receiving Skykit units.